 Study setting and participants

+To be included in the study, participants had to be in stage five of kidney decline and be receiving RRT.
 Participants were recruited using support groups for people with renal disease on the internet.
-Social networking sites have been argued to be an effective strategy for targeting 'hard to reach' populations during recruitment (Baltar & Brunet 2011).
+Social networking sites have been argued to be an effective strategy for targeting 'hard to reach' populations during recruitment (Baltar & Brunet 2012).
 For this study the social networking site Facebook was used for recruitment.
 A researcher used Facebook to search for and join renal support groups.
 This method was selected as Facebook groups enable members with common interests to find and interact with each other using a common ‘wall’.
 A researcher advertised the study through posting on the ‘wall’ and inviting potential participants to register their interest in the study via email.
 This recruitment strategy was also implemented with a Facebook group of a local support group where a researcher was invited to attend and discuss the study in person with members who were not online.
-Following the interviews, participants voluntarily ‘shared’ the recruitment post amongst the group where they described their experiences and highlighted the importance of the research in their own words.
-Previous research has attributed the success of Facebook recruitment to participants increased confidence in researchers as they show their personal information through their Facebook profile and actively participates in their groups of interest (Baltar & Brunet 2011).
+Previous research has attributed the success of Facebook recruitment to participants increased confidence in researchers as they show their personal information through their Facebook profile and actively participates in their groups of interest (Baltar & Brunet 2012).

-To be included in the study, participants had to be in stage five of kidney decline and be receiving RRT.
-Eleven participants with ESRD were interviewed using a convenience sample.
-Participants experiencing a range of RRTs were interviewed including: Transplant (n=4), Home HD (n=2), Hospital HD (n=3), and PD (n=2).
-The sample consisted of eight men and three women from the North West of England and North East Wales.
-Participants’ age at the time of interview ranged from 28-71 (Mean = 34.45).
-The number of years since diagnosis ranged from 3-34 years (Mean = 6.09).
-Demographic details of all participants are presented in Table 2.

 Study design